-The Authority finances single family residences throughout Virginia and while home prices have returned to prerecession levels in some parts of the state there are several areas where home prices are not increasing or are increasing very slowly which has resulted and may continue to result in additional increases in delinquencies, defaults and losses on residential mortgage loans generally, particularly with respect to residential mortgage loans whose aggregate loan amounts (including any subordinate liens) are close to or greater than the related property values.
-Home prices could suffer significant declines during an economic recession as they did during the most recent recession that commenced in 2008 and 2009.
+The Authority finances single family residences throughout Virginia and while home prices in some parts of the state have returned to the levels that preceded the economic recession that began in 2008 and 2009, there are several areas where home prices are not increasing or are increasing very slowly which has resulted and may continue to result in additional increases in delinquencies, defaults and losses on residential mortgage loans generally, particularly with respect to residential mortgage loans whose aggregate loan amounts (including any subordinate liens) are close to or greater than the related property values.
+Home prices could suffer significant declines during an economic recession, or depression, and the economic upheaval resulting from the efforts to limit the spread of COVID-19 have resulted in significant declines in economic activity in the United States where the federal government reported a massive increase in unemployment beginning in March and continuing through the summer of 2020 and a large drop in the nation's gross domestic product in the first half of 2020.
+Because this economic downturn is primarily caused by laws and orders issued by governments it is highly unusual and therefore its duration and effects are expected to be more difficult to predict than past economic downturns and recessions.
+See "Business Disruption Risk; COVID-19" in "Part III - General Information About the Authority" for more information on the negative impact the spread of COVID-19 is having on the economy.
 Upon a default on a single family mortgage loan, a decline in property value will affect the Authority's risk of loss depending upon the type of mortgage loan.
 In the case of a FHA insured mortgage loan, any loss to the Authority is usually limited to approximately 2-3% of the principal balance of the mortgage loan, regardless of any decline in property value.
 However, the Authority may suffer greater losses on FHA insured single family mortgage loans if the Authority is required by FHA to indemnify FHA for losses on FHA insured single family mortgage loans because of failure by the Authority to comply with FHA requirements relating to the origination or servicing of such FHA insured single family mortgage loans.
 From time to time, the Authority has reimbursed FHA for losses on FHA insured single family mortgage loans because of failure by the Authority to comply with FHA servicing requirements.
 The total of such payments, however, has been insignificant given the number and outstanding balance of FHA insured single family mortgage loans serviced by the Authority.
 In the case of a mortgage loan insured by VA, RD or a private mortgage insurance company, the Authority experiences minimal loss due to any such decline in property value, except to the extent that the amount owed on such mortgage loan exceeds the value of the property by an amount greater than the maximum insurance amount (generally 20-25% of the original loan amount).
 FHA, VA and RD do not pay all of the Authority's claims but the amount rejected is not material.
 In the case of a Self-Insured Mortgage Loan that is a Second Mortgage Loan, the Authority will usually suffer a full loss of the amount owed on such Second Mortgage Loan.
 In the case of any other Self-Insured Mortgage Loan, the Authority will suffer a loss to the extent that the value of the property is less than the amount owed on such Loan and, as a result, any decline in property value may increase the risk of loss on such Self-Insured Mortgage Loan.